Four Key Victories for Clean Energy in North America

-But there is one positive story that must be told even if it is based the negative, sometimes sinister forces who had to be defeated in a sometimes vicious war by positive, determined people.
+But there is one positive story that must be told even if it is based on the negative, sometimes sinister forces who had to be defeated in a sometimes vicious war by positive, determined people.

 Google and others large progressive companies invented Corporate Power Purchase Agreements (PPAs).
-This is a direct buy-sell deal for electricity between a wind or solar farm and Google, Apple, other forward looking firms.
+This is a direct buy-sell deal for electricity between a wind or solar farm and Google, Apple, or other forward looking firms.
 In some cases these companies had to win in court just to be permitted to make these direct purchases.
-But they went to the trouble to do so, because status quo utilities tried to unfairly block them from insisting that the huge amounts of power they buy should be green.
+But they went to the trouble to do so, because status quo utilities tried to unfairly block them from insisting that the huge amounts of power they buy must be green.

 Proliferation of Distributed Generation